persistenceOne/pstake-native/x/lspersistence/spec/01_concepts.md

 ## Liquid Governance

-The module acknowledges voting power of all voters by aggregating the core activities that is related to the bToken.
+The module acknowledges voting power of all voters by aggregating the core activities that is related to the stkToken.
 These are the following core activities:

-- Balance of `bToken`
+- Balance of `stkToken`
-- Balance of `PoolCoin(s)` that includes `bToken`
+- Balance of `PoolCoin(s)` that includes `stkToken`
-- Farming position of `bToken`
-- Farming position of `PoolCoin(s)` that include `bToken`

 ## Rebalancing